 Myanmar was frozen in time and opened its doors to the world only a few years ago.
 Now is the right time to go and experience the vibe that may vanish in the next couple of years.
 The impact of the Western world is evident but hasn’t overrun local traditions – yet.

-- Sunrise and sunset shoots in Old Bagan that can easily compete with Angkor Wat and the Borobudur temples in importance
+- Sunrise and sunset shoots in Old Bagan (Optional balloon flight)

 - Many incredible opportunities to photograph locals and learn the ropes of travel portraits in natural light